Can A Personal Loan Affect Your Taxes?

 The Bottom Line

 You can use a personal loan for many uses, and most people won’t pay taxes on the money borrowed.
-Of course, if you default on the loan, you’re likely to owe taxes, but otherwise, it’s tax-free money.
+Of course, if you default on the loan, you’re likely to owe taxes.
+Otherwise, it’s tax-free money.